entelognathus/Early-Vertebrate-Faunas-and-Sites/Early Vertebrate Faunas (Carboniferous).md

 Zangerl, R., & Case, G. R. (1973).
 Iniopterygia, a new order of chondrichthyan fishes from the Pennsylvanian of North America. *Fieldiana: Geology Memoirs*, 6, 1–67.

+Heckel, P. H. (1977).
+Origin of phosphatic black shale facies in Pennsylvanian cyclothems of mid-continent North America. *AAPG Bulletin*, 61(7), 1045–1068.

+Maisey, J. G. (1983).
+Some Pennsylvanian chondrichthyan spines from Nebraska. *Transactions of the Nebraska Academy of Sciences*, 11, 81–84.

+Pabian, R. K., & Rushlau, W. J. (2002).
+Taphonomy and paleoecology of the Kiewitz Shale Bed (Stoner Limestone Member, Stanton Formation, Pennsylvanian, Missourian) in the lower Platte River Valley, Nebraska. *University of Nebraska State Museum Bulletin*, 13.